 I tell Holly about the two previous times she had arm injuries as if Grace was a 5-year-old tree climber.
 And Grace lied to me, twice about it.
 Looked me dead in the eye and lied.

 I spend the next hour voraciously reading everything I could find online about cutting while Grace is gone.
 I was in research mode.
-I read about the possibilities for the reasons why, about where they cut, about how it is typically girls.
+I read about the possibilities for motivation, about where they cut, about how it is typically girls.
 I saw scarred pictures of arms and inner thighs.
 I read about these kids who could not handle, in a healthy and normal fashion, stress or sadness.
 But behind all the medical and psychological jargon I read, it always struck me: This is sick.
 This is dark stuff.
 And you cannot read it or look at pictures without getting sick yourself.

 When Grace got home, I made an effort to behave as breezy as I could and make small talk while we got ready to leave.
 Grace and I got in the car.
 Grace rarely sat up front with me anymore, preferring the solitude of the back seat, or maybe just wanting to get away from me.
 I turned the corner and I pulled over right in our subdivision.
 I put the car in park and turned around to face the back seat.
 She looks at me because pulling over was unexpected.